-If you are in a temporary situation, renting can be an optimal choice when you need a place to live.
-But anyone who deals with landlords and the less positive aspects of renting might be wondering when is the right time to buy a home.
+If you are in a temporary situation, renting can be optimal when you need a place to live.
+But anyone dealing with landlords and the less positive aspects of renting might wonder when is the right time to buy a home.

-Buying a home is a complicated process and a life-changing decision you shouldn’t take lightly, considering the average mortgage is 30 years.
+Buying a home is a complicated and life-changing decision you shouldn’t take lightly, considering the average mortgage is 30 years.
 If you already own a home and want to upgrade, you’ll need to know how much yours is worth.
-Tap or click here to find out the real value of your house for free.
+Tap or click here to find out the actual value of your house for free.

-No matter the situation, when you’re ready to buy a new house, you need to know how much you can afford to spend.
-Stop wondering and use this free online calculator to find out how much home you can afford.
+No matter the situation, when you’re ready to buy a house, you need to know how much you can afford.
+Stop wondering and use this free online calculator to determine how much home you can afford.

 What goes into the cost of a home?